Eluder dimension: localise it!: First-order regret bounds for online reinforcement learning

 \cref{thm:rl} is established in \cref{appendix:proof-rl}.
+It is the RL analogue of \cref{thm:bandit}, with the bandit class $\bar\Phi(\cF)$ replaced by the stage-wise occupancy-measure classes $\Psi_h(\cF)$.
 For context, the closest results to ours are those of \citet{wang2023benefits,wang2024central} for online RL.
 Both provide a small-cost regret bound scaling with the Bellman eluder dimension; however, without our notion of a \emph{localised} dimension, their regret bound scales with $\kappa$ in the leading term for logistic linear models.
 This entirely offsets any benefit of their small-cost analysis; the bound is not truly instance-adaptive.
 Moreover, \citet{wang2023benefits} assumes that the distributional Bellman operator \citep{bellemare2017distributional} lies in their model class, an assumption that is significantly stronger than our \cref{ass:rl-complete} \citep[as discussed in][]{ayoub2024switching}.
 An argument for extending the results from costs to rewards was given in \citet{ayoub2025rectifying}.